 For getting all the details about depositing via bank transfer at an online sportsbook, the best bookmakers that accept bank transfer deposits and withdrawals, as well as how exactly this payment option works, we recommend reading the article below.

 Yes.
-When using an online bank transfer as payment method for your first deposit, there’s no reason to worry about not getting the bonus on that deposit.
+When using an online bank transfer as payment method for your first deposit bonus bet, there’s no reason to worry about not getting the bonus on that deposit.
 Since bank transfers are among the safest payment options around, bookmakers have absolutely no concern about the identity of the players choosing bank transfers as deposit options.
 The only payment options that usually come with restrictions regarding eligibility for the first deposit bonus are the ewallets.
 Since it’s so easy to create an account with an ewallet and add funds to it, some users can take advantage of this feature and use different personal details to create an account.
 To protect themselves against such practices, online bookmakers decided not to award the first deposit bonus for payments via ewallet.
 However, since with a bank transfer your identity and details are verified through your bank, there’s no reason for bookies to think twice about the validity of your payment.